dirkkelly/dirkkelly/brews/red-ale/1/_posts/2013-08-18-first-brew-bro.md

 1350|added two more bags of ice $6 from next door.
 1355|moved to sink for greater ice/water ratio 1435|Hydrometer reads 1.050

-I  really think I've messed up the sanitisation part...
+1436|I really think I've messed up the sanitisation part...